harris-ippp/harris-ippp.github.io/mac_install.md

   conda create -n py-geo -c conda-forge python=3.6 geopandas geopy folium requests
   ```
   You will have to provide your password for the first command.
 The [brew](http://macappstore.org/geos/) part is installing HomeBrew and geos.
 Geopandas depends on fiona, which in turn depends on geos libraries.
 Normally Anaconda deals with this stuff for us, but struggles with geographic libraries.
+  In the future, you will have to launch this notebook through the environments tab in Anaconda Navigator  (see below).

 You're done the python part!
 Go back to the [main instructions](README.md) to check that the install worked out!!

 ### Atom Text Editor
 I encourage you to use [**Atom**](https://atom.io/) as a text editor; it provides syntax highlighting that you will find useful.
 The [Download](https://atom.io/) and installation should be trivial.
 If you want, you can delete it when you're done.